Heli Training Costs and Helicopter Fleet

 Scholarships: Scholarships are available through private organization and can help cover some of your educational expenses.
 COCC has more information regarding general scholarship opportunities on COCC’s website.
 In addition, there are many scholarship opportunities specific to aviation.

 You will not be able to use federal funding alone.
 You will most likely need to apply for an alternative loan.

-Alternative Loan: Private Loans are offered by private lending institutions for heli training costs and are not guaranteed by the federal government.
+Alternative Loan: Private Loans are offered by private lending institutions for heli training costs and are not ensured by the federal government.
 These funds are available to credit and non-credit students who may not be eligible for federal financial aid or who may need to bridge the gap between the actual cost of education and their federal financial aid.
 You go directly to a lender to apply for these loans.
 The lender will interpret credit history and other determining factors to see the student is eligible.
 Some may require that you obtain a cosigner before approving your loan.
-These are not guaranteed loans, so you need to apply wit h the lender of your choice to determine if you qualify.
 Alternative loan regulations will take a minimum of 30 days to process.
 However, you must not apply more than 90 days prior to the term as the lender may cancel your loan.

 The lenders are usually Sallie Mae, CU Student loans, and Wells Fargo.
 Click here to check out COCC’s alternative loan website.

 COCC encourages students to exhaust all other financial resources such as grants and student loans by applying for the Free application for Federal Student Aid.
 Scholarships may also be an alternative resource before deciding to apply for Alternative Loans.